 Tongkat Ali is a powerful herbal root (from a plant known as Eurycoma Longifolia) that is increasingly popular and widely researched by scientists around the globe.

 Originating from Malaysia, this herbal root contains anti-inflammatory properties.
 Research by Tokyo Medical University and Life Science of Japan on 84 human test subjects showed positive improvement in cells related to our immune system.
 More potential science-backed health benefits of Tongkat Ali here.

 5. Panax Ginseng (Korean Ginseng)

-This herbal root is not an ingredient found in dishes, but if you have not heard of ginseng, you may have missed out one of the potent herbs that is used for centuries to improve general health and treat illnesses.
+This herbal root is not an ingredient found in dishes, but if you have not heard of ginseng, you may have missed out on one of the potent herbs that are used for centuries to improve general health and treat illnesses.

 Prevention is better than cure.

 That is the age-old wisdom that never goes out of fashion.
 In light of the coronavirus, prevention brings a new meaning to all of us.
 Beyond face masks, we need to face the harsh reality that all of us today are ill-equipped to fight coronavirus.

 Just look around you.
 How many of us today are still puffing away in that corridor or struggling to manage our weight or keep up with our own healthy diets?

 In retrospect, smoking has caused 480,000 deaths in the United States alone and that number is significantly higher than deaths caused by coronavirus.